fivebillionmph/m223a-class-project/pipeline.md

 - heatmap plotting (Zhaoqiang), depends on everything

 ## files to be prepopulated in the database
-- Standard MR data file, for EEG subjects
+- Standard MR data file, for EEG subjects (Yannan)
-- EEG coordinates csv file, for EEG subjects
+- EEG coordinates csv file, for EEG subjects (Yannan)